rearc-data/publish-a-data-product-on-aws-data-exchange/README.md

-## Publish a data product on AWS Data Exchange
+# Getting started with publishing a data product on AWS Data Exchange

+### Targeted Audience
-This repository describes how to publish a data product on AWS Data Exchange service.
+Data Providers who are looking to publish their data products on the AWS Data Exchange service.

 For starters, what is AWS Data Exchange?

-> [AWS Data Exchange (ADX)](https://aws.amazon.com/data-exchange/) is a data marketplace that makes it easy for AWS customers to securely find, subscribe to, and use third-party data in the cloud.
+> [AWS Data Exchange](https://aws.amazon.com/data-exchange/) is a data marketplace that makes it easy for AWS customers to securely find, subscribe to, and use third-party data in the cloud.

-> **If you are a data provider**, AWS Data Exchange makes it easy to reach the millions of AWS customers migrating to the cloud by removing the need to build and maintain infrastructure for data storage, delivery, billing, and entitling.
-AWS Data Exchange also makes it easy for qualified data providers to securely package, license, and deliver data products to millions of AWS customers worldwide.
+> **If you are a data provider**, AWS Data Exchange (ADX) makes it easy to reach millions of AWS customers migrating to the cloud by removing the need to build and maintain infrastructure for data storage, delivery, billing, and entitlement.
+ADX also makes it easy for qualified data providers to securely package, license, and deliver data products to millions of AWS customers worldwide.

-> **If you are a data subscriber**, you can easily browse the AWS Data Exchange catalog to find hundreds of relevant and up-to-date data products covering a wide range of industries, including financial services, healthcare, life sciences, geospatial, consumer, media & entertainment, and more.
-Once subscribed to a data product, you can use the AWS Data Exchange API to load data directly into Amazon S3 and then analyze it with a wide variety of AWS analytics and machine learning services.
+> **If you are a data subscriber**, you can easily browse the ADX catalog to find hundreds of relevant and up-to-date data products covering a wide range of industries, including financial services, healthcare, life sciences, geospatial, consumer, media & entertainment, and more.
+Once subscribed to a data product, you can use the ADX API to load data directly into Amazon S3 and then analyze it with a wide variety of AWS analytics and machine learning services.

-Rearc is a data provider and one of the launch partners with the AWS Data Exchange service.
-[Here](https://aws.amazon.com/marketplace/search/results?page=1&filters=VendorId&VendorId=a8a86da2-b2d1-4fae-992d-03494e90590b&searchTerms=rearc&category=d5a43d97-558f-4be7-8543-cce265fe6d9d) is a list of data products published by Rearc on AWS Data Exchange service.
+[Rearc](https://www.rearc.io) is a data provider and one of the ADX launch partners.
+Products published by Rearc on ADX can be found [here](https://aws.amazon.com/marketplace/search/results?page=1&filters=VendorId&VendorId=a8a86da2-b2d1-4fae-992d-03494e90590b&searchTerms=rearc&category=d5a43d97-558f-4be7-8543-cce265fe6d9d).

-If you are a data provider looking to leverage AWS Data Exchange service to sell your data product, it will typically involve sourcing the data, performing necessary data transformation to be able to make the data useful to your consumers, creating a dataset on ADX, creating automatic revisions and finally publishing a data product on ADX.
-In this example, we take a free, publicly available open dataset and publish a data product on ADX.
+If you are looking to make your data available to customers via ADX, it will typically involve (1) sourcing the data, (2) transforming the data to make it useful for consumers, (3) creating a dataset on ADX, (4) creating automatic revisions and, (5) finally publishing the data product.

+In this example, we will walk you through taking a free, publicly available open dataset and publishing it as a data product on ADX.
 This repository contains all the necessary code and automation to be able to source the data, perform data transformation and interact with ADX to publish a new data product.

-## Getting Started
+## 1. Source the data
-As explained earlier, in this example we are using a free, publicly available open dataset for `COVID-19 - World Confirmed Cases, Deaths, and Testing` data from [Our World in Data](https://github.com/owid/covid-19-data/tree/master/public/data/).
-This dataset is a collection of the COVID-19 data.
-It is updated daily and includes data on confirmed cases, deaths, and testing.
-It is an up-to-date data on confirmed cases, deaths, and testing, throughout the duration of the COVID-19 pandemic.
+As an example, we are using a free, publicly available open dataset for `COVID-19 - World Confirmed Cases, Deaths, and Testing` from [Our World in Data](https://github.com/owid/covid-19-data/tree/master/public/data/).
+This dataset is updated daily and provides up-to-date data on confirmed cases, deaths, and testing, for the COVID-19 pandemic till date.

+Clone this repository.

 #### Directory Layout